Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * Environment: Your program will have the environment variables that you set here available.
-Environment variables that are necessary to start a standard program in the chosen programming language will already be there by default.
+Environment variables that are necessary to start a program in the chosen programming language will already be there by default.
 If you don't know what this means you very likely don't have to touch this setting.